Bianca Knight

-Bianca Knight (born January 2, 1989) is an American former track and field athlete who competed in the 100 and 200 meters.
-At the 2012 Summer Olympics she won a team event gold medal in the 4 × 100 metres relay team.
+Bianca Knight (born January 2, 1989) is an American former track and field athlete who competed in the 100 and 200-meter.
+At the 2012 Summer Olympics she won a team event gold medal in the 4×100 meter relay team.
 In the final, the quartet of Tianna Madison, Allyson Felix, she and Carmelita Jeter broke a 27-year-old world record.

-Career
+She is currently an assistant track and field coach at Queens University of Charlotte and founder of the Bianca Knight Foundation.

+Early life

+Knight was born on January 2, 1989, in Pearl, Mississippi.
+She began competing in track and field at 11 years old.
+She attended Pearl High School, but was kicked off the school track and field team after eighth grade.
+This came after her times in the summer competing at the USATF Junior Olympics being better than her high school times.
+Pearl High School coaches believed that Knight was not trying in high school, however Knight argued that the USATF competition brought out the best in her.

-Knight attended Ridgeland High School in Ridgeland, Mississippi and won the female Gatorade Athlete of the Year in track and field in 2006.
+Knight transferred to Ridgeland High School in Ridgeland, Mississippi, winning 15 individual state titles.
+Including relays, Knight's 23 state titles puts her as one of the most decorated track and field athletes in Mississippi high school history.
+She was named 2006 female Gatorade Athlete of the Year in track and field in.
 She is the first Mississippi native to win a Gatorade Athlete of the Year award.

-As a University of Texas freshman, Knight won the 2008 indoor NCAA 200 m championship in a collegiate-record time of 22.40.
-Turning professional following her freshman indoor campaign, she finished 5th at the 2008 US Olympic Trials in the 200 m.
-She won second stage of IAAF Diamond League, in the 200 m, in Rome, Golden Gala.